 ii.
 Any unacceptable conduct or unsportsmanlike behavior shall be brought to the attention of the Referee, event committee, designated USTA Southern official or representative and shall be investigated.
 Upon verification, the player and/or spectator so involved shall be given one warning.
 If there is a second offense, the offender shall be defaulted if a player and removed from the premises if a spectator.

 iii.
 In the event that the Referee or any member of the event committee fails to enforce the event regulations, direct appeal may be made to a designated USTA Southern official at the event who shall have authority to act immediately and, if necessary, direct compliance with the rules.
 A full report shall then be made to USTA Southern Director of Adult Competition or Director of Junior Competition.

 iv.
 A grievance may be filed with the USTA Southern Grievance Committee for flagrant violation of the Rules of Tennis or USTA Standards of Conduct.

-- All USTA Southern tournaments must receive an official sanction.
+All USTA Southern tournaments must receive an official sanction.
 Such sanctions shall be administered by USTA Southern Sanction and Schedule Subcommittees of the Junior and Adult Competition Committees, according to requirements of the USTA and amplified by USTA Southern (through the Sanction and Scheduling Committees).
 Requirements for sanctions will be published annually.
-All sanctions and tournament schedules shall be approved by the USTA Southern Executive Committee and published annually.
+All sanctions and tournament schedules shall be approved by the USTA Southern Board of Directors and published annually.

 SECTION II.
 JUNIOR PROGRAMS: